The veterinarian treating, checking on dog at vet clinic with irritable bowel syndrome.

 Other possible side effects include vomiting, soft stools, constipation, gas, weight loss, and bloody diarrhea.

-If you give this medication your dog to treat diarrhea and symptoms don’t improve within two days, then you must call your vet.
+If you give this medication to your dog to treat diarrhea and symptoms don’t improve within two days, then you must call your vet.
 You should not give it to your dog for more than five consecutive days.

 Tell your vet about any other medications or medical conditions your dog has, as these can interact poorly.
 The drug may not be right for very young or old dogs or dogs who are pregnant or nursing.
+Always consult your vet before giving your dog medication, even if it is over-the-counter, and follow their instructions carefully.

 Related: Pepto Bismol For Dogs